Symphony No. 5 (Enescu): Analysis

+I. Moderato sciolto

-The first movement (Moderato sciolto) is written in a free sonata-allegro form.
+The first movement is written in a free sonata-allegro form.
 The first thematic group is striking for the breadth of its melodic content, which is not usual for any symphony, and is not found in Enescu's previous four essays in the form.
 Within the composer's catalogue, it is necessary to go back to the String Octet (1900) or the "Prélude a l'unison" from the Second Orchestral Suite (1915) to find a comparable treatment.
 This theme group extends for twelve pages of orchestral score, up until the solo violin enters at rehearsal-number 7, marked dolente.
-At first this seems to be just a bridge, but proves to be the most important element of the second thematic group.
+At first, this seems to be just a bridge, but proves to be the most important element of the second thematic group.

 This second group, in contrast to the first, presents a small number of well-defined motifs and phrases, and continues for only four pages of score, to the beginning of the development section at rehearsal number 11.
 The treatment of the exposition materials is one of "characters in the making"—figures and motives that will evolve over the remainder of the entire symphony.
 The tumultuous development section reaches its climax after five bars of the recapitulation are already under way.
 It is at this point that Enescu's completed orchestration ceases, and what follows is surprisingly compressed, reaching the second thematic group after only sixteen bars.
 The composer's intention seems to have been to create in the first movement only a summary of what is to follow in the rest of the symphony, with anticipations in place of the expected resolutions.

 The movement concludes with an announcement of a new theme, which will become the opening theme of the second movement, at exactly the same pitch—a device that Enescu used frequently, ever since the Octet and the First Orchestral Suite.
 He will do exactly the same thing at the junction of the third and fourth movements.